Dual Diagnosis Treatment Middletown, CT

 Rushford Center Inc Glastonbury Adolescent Program - 12.0 miles from Middletown, CT

-Rushford Center Inc Glastonbury Adolescent Program is a dual-diagnosis treatment center in Glastonbury, Connecticut that offers treatment services for alcohol or drug addiction and mental health disorders that include post-traumatic stress disorder as well as thought disorders.
+Rushford Center Inc Glastonbury Adolescent Program is a dual diagnosis treatment center in Glastonbury, CT that provides treatment for drug or alcohol use and mental health disorders that include borderline personality disorder as well as paranoid personality disorder.

 Address: 110 National Drive, Glastonbury, CT 06033 in Hartford County